-Davenport man assaults his mom, uses stun gun on Kwik Shop clerk
+Police: Davenport man assaults his mom, uses stun gun on Kwik Shop clerk

 DAVENPORT, Iowa — A man is facing five criminal charges after an argument at home devolved into several alleged assaults on Sunday, April 14.